Our Intent for Phonics:

 Summary: How we teach Phonics and Early Reading in Reception and Year 1

 Alongside daily phonics lessons, these pupils also participate in Reading Practice sessions 2x a week, where they can apply the skills and knowledge they have developed to reading books.
-They are grouped by ability and each group works with a different member of staff on rotation.
+They are grouped by phonic-knowledge and each group works with a different member of staff on rotation.
 The first session is focused on decoding skills (sounding out and blending to read), and the second session is focused on the comprehension and prosody skills using the same book.

 The children are then allocated the same reading book as an e-book to read to their families at home each week, alongside ‘Shared Readers’ and Library books that are to be read with their families too.
 Families and teachers can communicate progress through the children’s Reading Logs, and teachers ensure that families are aware of any extra support that children might be receiving at school.